Maurice’s multi-millionaire marvel

 It was Mazu’s 10th career success and 8th in black type company since his winning debut as a 2YO in February 2021.
 His first stakes win was in that year’s Brian Crowley S. LR and the following Autumn he put together 5 consecutive wins, culminating in the Arrowfield 3YO Sprint G2, defeating In The Congo, and the Doomben 10,000 G1, beating Paulele.

-At four, he added a pair of Group 1 placings and earned $5.1 million, thanks to placings in Giga Kick’s Everest & Private Eye’s Nature Strip Stakes, and collecting the inaugural Sydney Sprint Series bonus.
+At four, he added a pair of Group 1 placings and earned $5.1 million, thanks to placings in Giga Kick’s Everest & Private Eye’s Nature Strip Stakes, which secured the inaugural Sydney Sprint Series bonus.

 The Hall Mark Stakes has been Mazu’s sole victory in each of his last three seasons – so far – but he’s also posted six Group race performances, including an excellent close third under second topweight behind Marhoona & Jedibeel in last month’s The Galaxy G1.